 But for sociology of law "jural facts", too, can never be more than the juridical aspect of concrete social facts.
 Certainly, there are social facts that, according to their individuality-structure, are typically qualified by their juridical aspect, such as a summons, a sentence, an act of legislation, just as there are others of typically economic, aesthetic, moral, or pistical qualification.
-But even in the case of typically-juridically qualified social facts, the "jural fact" is merely a modal aspect of an actual social fact.
-For the latter is not exhausted in the former.
+But even in the case of typical-juridically qualified social facts, the "jural fact" is merely a modal aspect of an actual social fact.
+For the latter is not exhaus.
+The in the former.
 And, a fortiori, "social groups" and the "society" in which they function cannot be "normative facts" in a merely-juridical sense.

-It is not possible to gain insight into the transcendental structural principles of the typical internal legal spheres of the particular societal areas without some understanding of the modal structure of the juridical aspect in its indissoluble coherence with the other modal aspects of our experience.
+It is not possible to gain insight into the transcendental structural principles of the typical internal legal spheres of the particular societal areas without some understanding of the modal structure of the juridical aspect in its idissoluble coherence with the other modal aspects of our experience.
 For, the plurality of these typical legal spheres, to which Gurvitch has correctly called attention in his sociology of law, is possible only on the basis of the unity of the general modal structure of our juridical mode of experience, on the strength of which we indiscriminately attribute a juridical character to all these legal spheres, independently of their juridical typicalness.

-A penetrating transcendental analysis of this modal structure on the part of philosophy of law can provide sociology of law with a dynamic, never apriorily fixed and closed, concept of the juridical mode of experience, in which the latter is distinguishable, both in its fundamental irreducibility to and its unbreakable coherence with all other modal aspects of our experiential horizon.
-Gurvitch - too quickly - rejects every transcendental "definition of law", and places it on equal footing with various "metaphysical, normative, psychological, utilitarian and sociological" definitions as "arbitrary and dogmatic constructions".
-Too quickly, because on the one hand he is only acquainted with a transcendental method of defining the concept of law in neo-Kantian, so-called "critical-idealistic" conceptions, and since on the other hand he assigned the concept of the general jural mode of experience the impossible task of providing criteria for the demarcation of a specifically juridical reality.
+A penetrating transcendental analysis of this modal structure on the part of philosophy of law can provide sociology of law with a dynamic, never apriorily fixed and closed, concept of the juridical mode of experience, in which the juridical is distinguishable. both in its fundamental irreducibility to and its unbreakable coherence with all other nodal aspects of our experiental horizon.
+Gurvitch -- too quickly -- rejects every transcendental "definition of law", and places it on equal footing with various "netaphysical, normative, psychological, utilitarian and sociological" definitions as "arbitrary and dogmatic constructions".
+12 Too quickly; because on the one hand he is only acquainted with a transcendental method of defining the concept of law in neo-Kantian, so-called "criticalidealistic" conceptions, and on the other hand he assigned the concept of the general jural mode of experience the impossible task of providing criteria for the demarcation of a specifically juridical reality.
 We saw that such a reality in a purely jural sense does not exist, and even as "construction of reason" remains meaningless.

-As far as the first point is concerned, I would like to point out that in my so-called "Philosophy of the Cosmonomic Idea" I developed a new method for a modal analysis of the structure of the transcendental modes or modal aspects of our experience.
-This method has nothing to do with what Gurvitch calls "rationalistic dogmatism", working with "fixed and mummified categories", as can perhaps more or less justly be said of, say, Rudolph Stammler's critical-idealistic concept of law.
-Our juridical mode of experience is not, as Stammler thinks, constituted by some complex of so-called transcendental logical forms of thought or categories in which we are supposed to order an "experiential matter" of psychical desires, nor is the juridical mode of experience identical with the epistemological concept of the latter.
+As far as the first point is concerned, I would like to point out that in my so-called "Philosophy of the Cosmonomic Idea" I developed a new method for a modal analysis of the structure of the transcendental modes or medal aspects fo our experience.
+This method has nothing to do with what Gurvitch calls rationalistic dogmatism, working with "fixed and munnified categories", as can justly be said of, say, Rudolph Stammler's critical-idealistic concept of law.
+Our juridical mode of experience is not, as Stammler thinks, constituted by some complex of so-called transcendental logical forms of thought or categories in which we are supposed to order an "experiental matter" of psychical desires, nor is the juridical mode of experience identical with the epistemological concept of the latter.